enceladusrb/TwitterCode/README.md

-# TwitterCode
+# Code-Tweeter
 This is a twitter clone.

+The only difference is that you can tweet only code!